LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 which owns the array.
 Then, we get a handle to the buffer from the view from which we get a pointer to the start of the array and initialize the array values.
-To give some insight into the internal Sidre mechanics, we access and print various pieces of information showing the number of buffers in the datastore, the number of views in group "A", the number of elements in the view, the number of views attached to the buffer, the number of elements in the the buffer, and the buffer array value at slot 5.
+To give some insight into the internal Sidre mechanics, we access and print various pieces of information along the way to show the the number of views in group "A", the number of elements in the view, the number of buffers in the datastore, the number of views attached to the buffer, and the number of elements in the the buffer.
+We also print the value of the buffer array at slot 5 to confirm that the buffer is indeed holding the view's data.

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp
    :start-after: _ex1_oneview_onebuffer_create_start